fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 The declaration sets the _color_ property to the value <i>green</i>.

 One CSS rule can contain an arbitrary number of properties.
-Let's modify the previous rule by making the text cursive, by defining the font style as <i>italic</i>:
+Let's modify the previous rule to make the text cursive, by defining the font style as <i>italic</i>:

 ```css
 h1 {